 - (2) Sell the property and compensate the Federal awarding agency.
 The amount due to the Federal awarding agency will be calculated by applying the Federal awarding agency's percentage of participation in the cost of the original purchase (and cost of any improvements) to the proceeds of the sale after deduction of any actual and reasonable selling and fixing-up expenses.
 If the Federal award has not been closed out, the net proceeds from sale may be offset against the original cost of the property.
 When the non-Federal entity is directed to sell property, sales procedures must be followed that provide for competition to the extent practicable and result in the highest possible return. - (3) Transfer title to the Federal awarding agency or to a third party designated/approved by the Federal awarding agency.
-The non-Federal entity is entitled to be paid an amount calculated by applying the non-Federal entity's percentage of participation in the purchase of the real property (and cost of any improvements) to the current fair market value of the property. - 6 If there is more than one (1) charter located within the geographic boundaries of a school district, the charter authorizing panel will determine the charter that will have the right of first refusal. - 7 If a charter has a right of first refusal on the property to be sold and the charter was not the entity who made the high bid, the charter must be provided an opportunity to match the high bid.
-If the charter agrees to match the high bid, the charter's offer to match the high bid must be the bid that is accepted. - 8 A.C.A. § 6-13-111 and A.C.A. § 6-21-108 are the statutes that cover donating District property.
+The non-Federal entity is entitled to be paid an amount calculated by applying the non-Federal entity's percentage of participation in the purchase of the real property (and cost of any improvements) to the current fair market value of the property.

+8 A.C.A. § 6-13-111 and A.C.A. § 6-21-108 are the statutes that cover donating District property.
 Please keep in mind that selling below FMV has the same legal connotation as donating.
 A.C.A. § 6-13-111(c) and (d) establish a system for selling district owned real property that fails to draw a buyer at a previously established Fair Market Price.
 We suggest consulting the statute for assistance in such a situation.
 A.C.A. § 6-21-108 sets forth additional requirements for consolidated school districts that is included as a separate section later in the policy.